Nashville Family Fun

 LEARN SOMETHING FUN

-Find a comfy seat at a Nashville Public Library for the interactive Be Part of Our Story! documentary, film and art showings and a weekly story time.
+Find a comfy seat at a Nashville Public Library and dive deep into a good book, or join one of their story times held at many locations around the city.
 The Library is also having biweekly puppet show performances perfect for all ages and it's free!

 EXPERIENCE THE MUSIC